An experimental yoga and arts collective exploring the sacred and the silly.

 Shruti means "that which is heard" in Sanskrit.
 It reflects the idea that oral transmission was the only way that South Asian spiritual traditions were kept alive before the written word.

+We are queer-led and all of our services are queer and trans+ inclusive.
 Our work is underpinned by the authentic principles of:

 Nāda yoga (yoga of sound and vibration)